felix-hilden/tekore/docs/src/index.rst

 `Stack Overflow <https://stackoverflow.com/questions/tagged/tekore>`_.

 If you're new here, have a look at :ref:`getting-started`.
-After your first calls to the API you might want to look at :ref:`advanced-usage`.
-More ellaborate example scripts can be found in :ref:`examples`.
+Example scripts can be found in :ref:`examples`.
-Detailed information can be found in our concise :ref:`reference`.
+Detailed information is available in our concise :ref:`reference`.

 Features
 ========